Encompassing a transition zone, this refuge weaves together boreal forest, Arctic tundra, wetlands, and hot springs.

 Selawik National Wildlife Refuge is situated in remote northwestern Alaska on the Arctic Circle to the east of Kotzebue Sound.
-The 2.15-million acre refuge is encompassed by an arctic landscape rich in cultural heritage and natural beauty.
+The 2.15-million-acre refuge encompasses an Arctic landscape rich in cultural heritage and natural beauty.

-The refuge is an awe-inspiring land of vast tundra, spruce forest, birch and alder lined foothills; its sweeping waterways and wetlands give shelter and provide habitat for a wide array of migratory and resident arctic fauna.
-The Waring Mountains and Kobuk National Park border the refuge on the north, and to the south are the Selawik Hills and Purcell Mountains.
+The refuge is an awe-inspiring land of vast tundra, spruce forest, and birch and alder-lined foothills.
+Its sweeping waterways and wetlands give shelter and provide habitat for a wide array of migratory and resident birds and mammals.
+The Waring Mountains and Kobuk Valley National Park border the refuge on the north, and to the south are the Selawik Hills and Purcell Mountains.

-Northwest Alaska has played a key role in North American history as a travel route, as a home for northern peoples, a rich trapping ground, and as a reindeer herding area.
-Historically, the Kobuk and Selawik rivers served as important travel corridors from the coast to the more mountainous areas to the east.
-This is still true today, as locals access these lands via waterways by boat in the summer and by snowmachine or dog team in the winter.
+Northwest Alaska has played a key role in North American history as a travel route, a home for northern peoples, a trapping ground, and as a reindeer herding area.
+Historically, the Kobuk and Selawik Rivers served as important travel corridors from the coast to the more mountainous areas to the east.
+This is still true today, as locals access these lands via waterways by boat in the summer and by snowmobile or dog team in the winter.

 Like many other National Parks, Preserves, and Refuges, the Selawik Refuge was officially established in 1980 with the passage of the Alaska National Interest Lands Conservation Act.
 This land designation and subsequent management by the U.S. Fish and Wildlife Service is the most recent chapter in the long history of this northern landscape.

 Facilities and Camping